This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can water that has been processed through an alkaline filtration system be used in the preparation or processing of an organic food product?
 (185)

-The resulting water is acceptable if it falls within Health Canada’s Guidelines for Drinking Water; has a pH 6.5 to 8.5; and no prohibited substances have been added to the water or prohibited processes have been used.
+The resulting water is acceptable if it falls within Health Canada’s Guidelines for Drinking Water and no prohibited substances have been added to the water nor prohibited processes have been used as part of the filtration process.

 8.2 Cleaning, disinfecting and sanitizing #